erodola/FundCG-s1-2018/README.md

 ### Pre-requisites

-Fundamentals of programming is a must-have, since there are coding assignments; there is no mandatory language, although lecture material will prefer C/C++/Matlab.
+Fundamentals of _programming is a must-have_, since there are coding assignments; there is no mandatory language, although lecture material will prefer C/C++/Matlab.
 Linear algebra, calculus and numerical methods are nice-to-have, but not essential; the key concepts will be reviewed throughout the course.

 ### Syllabus